GabrielCastello/vscode-javascript-snippets/README.md

 | Trigger | Content                                          |
 | ------: | ------------------------------------------------ |
 | `cla->` | adds class with constructor and module.exports ` |

+Another cool snippet that i used as reference: [xabikos/vscode-javascript ](https://github.com/xabikos/vscode-javascript)